 The five towers would be organized in a three-dimensional spiral, culminating in the Freedom Tower.
-Their orientation would emphasize the centrality of the Memorial space.
+Their orientation would emphasize the centrality of the memorial space.
 When viewed from a distance, the composition of towers would recall the dynamism of the Statue of Liberty, creating an association between what would become the two most prominent landmarks along the Hudson River.
-More significant than the particular massing of any of the towers is the overall composition of the five towers, with the towers incrementally increasing in size, beginning with Tower 5 as the lowest and Freedom Tower as the tallest.
+The towers would also incrementally increase in size, beginning with Tower 5 as the lowest and Tower 1 as the tallest.
+Consistency among the design of the towers would be achieved by using a compatible set of materials.
+Towers would be subject to height and bulk limits and, depending on the outcome of the design guideline discussions now underway, may be designed with setbacks to maximize daylight to buildings and streets, improve views from the upper stories and to mitigate the wind effects at ground level.